 Have you ever wanted a robot to complete your homework?
 Humans have always dreamed of machines automating their work.
 Robots, an automated machine that can perform tasks with an understanding of its environment, have come a long way.
 “Gear up” for a fun story that continues to be written!
-Today we're going to explore the history of robotics for kids!
+Today we're going to explore the history of robotics for kids, for you and your child to enjoy!

 1. Leonardo's Robot